Panoramic Visual Display

 Display resolution is the resolution that is undistorted on the CRAIVE-Lab's panoramic display.
 It looks stretched on a standard computer monitor.

-See and for more detail.
+See Panoramas and Display panoramas from spherical cameras for more detail.

 Pixel-Perfect Dimensional Marker of Visual Display